QCD axion bubbles in the presence of ALP resonant conversion: QCD axion and misalignment mechanism

 \section{QCD axion and misalignment mechanism}

-Here we briefly review the QCD axion and the misalignment mechanism.
+Here we briefly review the QCD axion DM and the misalignment mechanism.
 The QCD axion is a pseudo NG boson with a spontaneously broken $U(1)$ PQ symmetry.
 It couples to gluons with the following effective Lagrangian

-where $\alpha_s$ is the strong fine structure constant, $a$ is the axion field, $f_a$ is the axion decay constant, $\theta=a/f_a$ is the axion angle, $G^{a\, \mu\nu}$ and $\tilde{G}_{\mu\nu}^a$ are the gluon field strength tensor and its dual tensor, respectively.
-The resulting effective potential of QCD axion is given by
+where $\alpha_s$ is the strong fine structure constant, $\phi$ is the QCD axion field, $f_a=v_a/N_{\rm DW}$ is the axion decay constant, $v_a$ is the spontaneous breaking scale of the PQ symmetry, $N_{\rm DW}$ is the number of domain wall, $G^{a\, \mu\nu}$ and $\tilde{G}_{\mu\nu}^a$ are the gluon field strength tensor and dual tensor, respectively.
+The resulting effective potential of the QCD axion is given by